The Bedfordshire Police Accelerated Detective Constable Programme

 No policing experience is required to apply for the ADCP, just as none is required when you join as a PC either.
 Those skills are learned through the initial 16 week training programme and then by being paired with a tutor.

-Our ADCP vacancy is currently open.
-Please apply directly on our website.
+Our ADCP vacancy is currently closed.

 If you have any questions about the role or the application process, please use the form below.